 Interns explore the unique challenges and benefits that arise when Special Educators and General Educators collaborate to create supportive learning environments for students with disabilities.
 Throughout the course, Interns will work to develop strategies that will enhance their collaborative practices and communication skills.
 Interns will develop the ability to communicate with all stakeholders including general educators, para-educators, parents, administrators, students, support staff members, community agencies, and service providers to benefit all students.
-Through this course, Interns will learn how to effectively communicate and strategize with all stakeholders to design and implement quality academic programs for students with M/M Mild/Moderate Disabilities or M/S Moderate/Severe Disabilities.
+Through this course, Interns will learn how to effectively communicate and strategize with all stakeholders to design and implement quality academic programs for students with Mild Moderate Support Needs or Extensive support needs.
 The course content is supported using research-based practices that will guide Interns in acquiring the skills necessary to design collaborative program models for students with disabilities and develop rigorous standards-based lesson plans that will meet their students' diverse needs in the academic setting.